 The source of any financial support received and recognition of personal assistance for the work being published should be indicated at the end of the article, just before the Reference section, under the heading Acknowledgments.
-Please note that Acknowledgments should NOT include source of author's identity.
+Please note that Acknowledgments should NOT include a source of the author's identity.